Data protection overview

-You can learn more about how to configure this support for your organization.
+Learn more about configuring this support for your organization.

 Require two-factor authentication

 In some cases, you might want to restrict access to your organization by requiring more than one factor to sign in.
-Azure AD lets you require multiple factors, such as phone authentication in addition to a username and password, for all authentication requests.
-You can learn more about turning on multifactor authentication for Azure AD.
+You can require multiple factors with Azure AD.
+For example, you can require phone authentication, in addition to a username and password, for all authentication requests.

-For sensitive projects, we also recommend use of BitLocker on your Windows laptop or desktop computer.
-BitLocker encrypts the entire drive on which Windows and your data reside, keeping everything safe.
-Once BitLocker is enabled, it automatically encrypts any file you save on that drive.
-If your laptop or desktop machine were to fall into the wrong hands, BitLocker prevents unauthorized access of local copies of data from your projects.
+For sensitive projects, you can use BitLocker on your Windows laptop or desktop computer.
+BitLocker encrypts the entire drive on which Windows and your data reside.
+When BitLocker is enabled, it automatically encrypts any file you save on that drive.
+If your laptop or desktop machine falls into the wrong hands, BitLocker prevents unauthorized access of local copies of data from your projects.

-The default authentication mechanism for Git related tooling is alternate authentication (sometimes referred to as Basic Authentication).
-This mechanism allows the end user to set up an alternate username and password for use during Git command line operations.
+The default authentication mechanism for Git-related tooling is alternate authentication (sometimes referred to as basic authentication).
+This mechanism allows the end user to set up an alternate username and password for use during Git command-line operations.
 This username and password combination can also be used to access any other data for which that user has permissions.
 By its nature, alternate authentication credentials are less secure than the default federated authentication.
-However, we have taken steps to help you make secure choices.
-For example, all communication is sent over HTTPS and there are password complexity requirements.
-Nevertheless, your organization should evaluate if additional policies are required to meet your project security requirements.
-You can learn more about disabling alternate authentication credentials altogether for your organization if it doesn't meet your security requirements.

 Secure access to your organization

-Azure Active Directory (Azure AD) provides the capability for administrators to control access to Azure resources and applications such as Azure DevOps.
+Azure AD provides the ability for administrators to control access to Azure resources and applications such as Azure DevOps.
 With conditional access control in place, Azure AD checks for the specific conditions you set for a user to access an application.
 After access requirements are met, the user is authenticated and can access the application.
-Visit the Azure documentation site to learn more about conditional access policy (CAP).
-Azure DevOps now enforces conditional access policies for custom Azure DevOps authentication mechanisms including personal access tokens (PATs), alternate authentication, OAuth and SSH keys.
-If accessing Azure DevOps through a third party client, like git.exe, only IP based policies will be honored; any other policy will automatically fail as the client doesn't pass the necessary information to validate the policy.
-For example, if a policy requires MFA and the client can't support MFA, the policy will fail and the user will automatically be blocked.